floooh/yakc/web/p035_helloworld.md

 ### Hello World in Assembler

-Let's create the colorful Hello World program in assembly.
+Let's write the fancy Hello World program in assembly.

 First insert the module 'M027 DEVELOPMENT' into slot 0x08: